Please note: We are no longer able to offer international delivery. Our delivery area is Mainland UK only. Apologies for

 Want to know more?
 Read our guide - How to balance your hot tub pH level.

 We find a lot of people confuse a hot tubs pH level and the total alkalinity.
 Total Alkalinity (TA) measures the amount of dissolved alkaline in the water.
 Too high or too low a reading will affect the balance of your hot tub water, which will also affect the water hardness.

-To raise the alkalinity level in your hot tub, use sodium bicarbonate over time until it is between 80 – 120 ppm, if the alkalinity level is too high, Jacuzzi Direct recommend using a pH reducer.
+To raise the alkalinity level in your hot tub, use sodium bicarbonate over time until it is between 80 – 120 ppm, if the alkalinity level is too high, Outdoor Living Online recommend using a pH reducer.

 The alkalinity level in a hot tub acts as a buffer for the pH level, which would be impossible to balance without first getting right.